jis216/Analytics-Visualization/README.md

 - Client Side:
 	- `/login` will sign in the user through email and password and get the idToken from Firebase.
 Then it will send this idToken to the endpoint `/sessionLogin` in exchange for sessionCookie
 	- `/signup` will sign up the user through email and password and redirect user to `/login` page.
 	- user will be redirected to `/dashboard` page after sign in.
-Whenever accessing the dash
+Whenever accessing this page, the page will automatically send a request to endpoint `/user-access` to see if the user can access dashboard ().
 - Server Side:
 	-